-At least 119 of the alumni are currently professors (50 are Full or Associate Professors).
-Eighty-seven are professors of mathematics; others are professors of computer science, physics, finance, economics, chemistry, biology, meteorology, philosophy, medicine, business, public policy, management, English, sociology, urban education, or law.
+At least 144 of the alumni are currently professors (67 are Full or Associate Professors).
+One hundred are professors of mathematics; others are professors of computer science, physics, finance, economics, chemistry, biology, meteorology, philosophy, medicine, business, public policy, management, English, sociology, urban education, or law.
 Alums are on the faculty at a great many institutions including five at Harvard University, two at MIT, four at Cornell University, five at University of Chicago, three at Columbia University, three at University of Pennsylvania, two at University of Michigan, and two at University of California Berkeley.

-Over 300 alums are currently in mathematics: this includes math graduate students, professional mathematicians in academia and/or industry, math teachers and actuaries.
+Over 330 alums are currently in mathematics: this includes math graduate students, professional mathematicians in academia and/or industry, math teachers and actuaries.
 Many alums have entered other STEM fields such as physics.
 Over 280 alums are in computer science or engineering.
 There are also many alums in finance, consulting, medicine, and law.
-Alums in all these fields speak fervently about the benefits they have received from the rigorous habits of mind they acquired at PROMYS.
+Alums in a wide range of fields speak fervently about the benefits they have received from the rigorous habits of mind they acquired at PROMYS.
 There are PROMYS alumni in the armed forces, writing for television, being stay-at-home parents, architects, artists, rabbis, and missionaries.
 There is an alum wildlife photographer, a jazz pianist, a band manager, and a journalist with the New York Times.
 There are, of course, many more occupations represented than are mentioned here – and our knowledge remains incomplete.